 - If you made any IRA Rollovers during the tax year, make sure you didn’t make any common IRA rollover mistakes like forgetting to complete your 60-day rollover in a timely manner.

 - Make sure you take ALL required minimum distributions (RMDs) from your IRA or 401(k) plan (or other employer-sponsored retirement plans).
 RMDs from IRAs must be taken no later than April 1st of the year following the year in which you reach the age of 72 (due to the SECURE Act).
-If you don’t take your RMDs timely, the penalty can be 50%!
-Also, don’t forget to withhold the appropriate amount for taxes and/or make sure that you make an estimated tax payment to cover your RMD to avoid underpayment and interest penalties.
-Any turning 70 ½ under the old rules prior to December 31st, 2019 would continue under the old rules.
+If you do not take your RMDs timely, the penalty can be 50%!
+Also, do not forget to withhold the appropriate amount for taxes and/or make sure that you make an estimated tax payment to cover your RMD to avoid underpayment and interest penalties.
+Any participants turning 70 ½ under the old rules prior to December 31st, 2019, would continue under the old rules.

 - If you are over age 70 ½ and charitably inclined, consider taking advantage of a Qualified Charitable Distribution (QCD) that will result in a tax-free distribution from your IRA directly to a charity.
 This type of distribution will NOT be added to your adjusted gross income that may affect other deductions due to phaseouts or potentially cause your Medicare premiums to increase.
 For those that will no longer itemize given the tax law changes, a QCD is an excellent way to give to charity.

-- The SECURE ACT has passed.
-Inherited IRAs are no longer stretched for the beneficiary’s life known as the “STRETCH.”
+- Inherited IRAs are no longer stretched for the beneficiary’s life known as the “STRETCH.”
 This was replaced with a mandatory 10-year distribution rule where the entire IRA must be distributed within 10 years.
 Please see the linked SECURE Act Article view the attached webinar on alternatives to consider due to the elimination of the lifetime stretch IRA.

-- Net Unrealized Appreciation or NUA.
-It may be beneficial to roll out low basis employer stock, pay tax on the original cost basis, and receive capital gains treatment on the appreciated gain when you sell your stock; however, don’t forget to complete this transaction before year-end by taking a lump-sum distribution.
-You keep the employer stock and roll over the rest to an IRA so you’re only taxed on the original cost basis this year.
+- Net Unrealized Appreciation or NUA: It may be beneficial to roll out low basis employer stock, pay tax on the original cost basis, and receive capital gains treatment on the appreciated gain when you sell your stock; however, do not forget to complete this transaction before year-end by taking a lump-sum distribution.
+You keep the employer stock and roll over the rest to an IRA, so you are only taxed on the original cost basis this year.
 Failing to complete the transition (leaving no remaining funds in your employer plan) by year-end will result in disqualifying the NUA transaction.

 - If you lived in a disaster area, pay attention to Tax Relief Acts from future natural disasters allowing you can access more of your IRAs without penalties.
 Here are some tips I wrote about related to Hurricane Harvey (but it may benefit you if you lived in another Federally Declared Disaster Area).